-If you think that you may be experiencing temporary hearing loss, the best way to find out for sure is to visit an audiologist or ear physician.
-Many times, a few simple hearing tests can be conducted to assess one’s level of hearing sometimes provide insight to the cause.
-These tests will be used to diagnose and make treatment recommendations for temporary hearing loss based on the results.
+If you think that you may be experiencing temporary hearing loss, the best way to find out for sure is to visit a hearing care professional in our directory or your physician.
+A simple hearing test can assess your level of hearing and even provide insight about the cause.
+These tests will be used to make treatment recommendations for temporary hearing loss.
 Take the time to be proactive about your ear health and visit a hearing center or ear doctor for more information on hearing loss and treatment.